divya-kapur/invasive-ductal-carcinoma-detection/README.md

 Accurately identifying and classifying breast cancer subtypes is a critical clinical task, and automated approaches offer the potential to improve accuracy by utilizing machine learning models to learn patterns, thereby reducing human error.
-I developed ML models for precise breast cancer cell detection in histopathological images, enabling real-time alerts for physicians on potential IDC cases.
+I developed a few classifiers, including Logistic Regression, RandomForest, and Decision Tree, for precise breast cancer cell detection in histopathological images, enabling real-time alerts for physicians on potential IDC cases.

+Next steps: Improve the scores of the models through further hyperparameter tuning.